Israel in Canaan

 Is it plausible that Abraham was among these migrating people?

-The biblical narrative says that Abraham also moved on after a period of years, though not all his family; some of them remained in Haran.
+The biblical narrative says that Abraham also moved on after a period of years, though not all his family; some of them remained in Harran.
 Abraham's destination was Canaan.

 Canaan was not in 2000 B.C. a wilderness as it is often characterized in Sunday school stories of Abraham.
-In fact, a close reading of the biblical narrative in Genesis reveals that it was well populated with towns and cities that date back thousands of years, as in the case of Jericho, and the target of raids from kings to the north and east.
-And Canaan was on the road - we could almost call it a freeway - between the cities and Empires of Mesopotamia and Egypt.
+In fact, a close reading of the biblical narrative in Genesis and the added information in the Ebla Tablets reveal that Canaan was well populated with towns and cities that date back thousands of years, as in the case of Jericho, and were the targets of raids from kings to the north and east.
+Canaan was on the road - we could almost call it a freeway - connecting the cities and empires of northern Syria, including Ebla and Mari, with Lower Mesopotamia and Egypt.

 Canaan was also, even this early, a battlefield over which the armies of the Empires of that day sought control.
 We might actually see Canaan as in the very center of things rather than a land protected by it remoteness.